History students should have successfully completed their propaedeutic exam and both second-year BA-seminars.

 This is a history/anthropology seminar course that is part of the track history/anthropology in the BA Languages and cultures of Africa.

 The course seeks to understand the changing meanings and relevance of missionaries in colonial and post-colonial Africa.
 Missionaries have always been agents of social change.
 Missionaries who came to Africa in the 20th century were mediators between two worlds, and they brought many new ideas and skills to the societies where they landed.
-In the post-colonial period Africa has produced her own missionaries who have become missionaries in Europe and the US like the Pentecostals.
-Also, the ‘traditional’ religious missionary is increasingly part of the social dynamics of the African diaspora in Europe nowadays.
+In the post-colonial period Africa has produced a new form of missionary, one which was not coming from the outside, but has its roots in Africa itself like the Pentecostals who also came from outside-Germany and the United states.
+Also, the ‘traditional’ religious missionary is increasingly part of the social dynamics of the African diaspora in Europe.
 We analyse these dynamics through the lens of media theory.
 We will understand the missionaries and their institutes as a form of technology of communication, a ‘tool’ of mediatization.
 Such a theoretical starting point will help us to analyze missionaries beyond religion and situate them in the analysis of social change.
-The role of technology in social change is very crucial.

 In this course, we start from an understanding of the (re)construction of history at the basis of primary sources, such as archives, interviews, visuals.
 We combine historical and anthropological methods.
 The students will explore missionaries and their institute both in historical periods as can be found in archives, and in contemporary diasporic situations.
 Examples of the latter are retired missionaries who have worked in Africa and the “new’ missionaries such as the Pentecostal missionaries who have churches in the Hague and Rotterdam.
 To ‘discover’ the missionary and its institutes as mediatization processes the students will work in mission and private archives in the Netherlands (found at Oosterbeek, Lisse and Utrecht); or they conduct interviews with missionaries who are still active in the Netherlands.
 Another choice can be to interview and work with retired missionaries in their missionary houses (situated in Breda for instance).